How EMDR Therapy Changed My Life

 Starting EMDR therapy

-As a counselor I often use a type of therapy known as EMDR therapy.
+As a therapist in Denver, Colorado I often use a type of therapy known as EMDR therapy.

-When I tell people this I often get strange looks or lots of questions.
-What is that?
-What does that mean? and How does it work? are the most typical questions.
+When I tell people this I often get strange looks or lots of questions such as: What is that?
+What does that mean? or How does it work?

 In another article I’ve written to help answer the question “What is EMDR therapy?“